danielnsa/toolchainconnectors/README.md

 1) LWC connector reading directly from ToolChain without storing any data on Salesforce
 2) LWC, APEX class and custom objects to read and write data from ToolChain on Salesforce

+## What is not included?

+1) Test classes for Apex
+2) Support for any ToolChain
+3) Configuration data, specifically the Custom Settings

 ## How to install?

 1) Deploy LWCs, Objects and Apex on SF instance
 2) Configure Remote Site and CSP settings to enable connection to https://v.vechain.com
+3) Custom Settings, specifically to make the writing part more configurable

 ## Useful reference links